adiracu/iOS-CallKitIncomingCallNotificationNotUpdatingBug/README.md

 Minimal CallKit app that showcases an iOS 17.0 bug, filed as FB13184468.

-This is an iPhone 14 (and probably 15) & iOS 17 specific bug, where updates specified via CallKit `CXProvider.reportCall()` are not taken into account.
+This is an iPhone 14 (and probably 15) & iOS 17 specific bug, where updates specified via CallKit `CXProvider.reportCall()` are not taken into account while the phone has the screen on.

 Steps to reproduce: